Amy Pascal: Gender pay gap

 After Pascal left Sony, she was interviewed about Sony Entertainment's gender pay gap that had been exposed by the leaks.
 Tina Brown asked Pascal to explain why actresses did not realize they were being paid less than male actors.
 Pascal said, "People want to work for less money.
 I'll pay them less money.
 I don't call them up and go, 'Can I give you some more?' ... what women have to do is not work for less money....
 People should know what they're worth and say no."

-Women making less than their male counterparts and male co-stars learned of the difference from the hack, such as actress Charlize Theron, who had been able to obtain a deal of more than $10 million in early January 2015 to match the fee of Chris Hemsworth, her male co-star in The Huntsman film production.
+Women making less than their male counterparts and male co-stars learned of the difference from the hack.
 The difference between what men and women made was pervasive at Sony Pictures under Pascal, with only one female out of the seventeen studio executives earning more than $1 million per year according to the unconfirmed emails, and Columbia Pictures co-presidents of production Michael De Luca and Hannah Minghella serving in identical jobs but with a million dollar difference in pay.